 - The VPN does not provide Internet connectivity; it provides secure access into Illinois Tech's network.
 Individual users are responsible for selecting an Internet Service Provider (ISP), coordinating installation, and installing any required software necessary for Internet service.

 - VPN accounts will only be provided to Illinois Tech faculty and staff upon request.

 - Students will only be provided a VPN account for academic purposes on a case-by-case basis, and requests for student accounts must be sponsored and submitted by a full-time faculty member.

 - All requests for VPN accounts must be routed through the OTS Support Desk.

-- The VPN client is currently available for Windows 7, Mac OS X, and Linux.
+- The VPN client is currently available for Windows 10, Mac OS X, and Linux.
 Approved users are responsible for the installation of the VPN client software.

 Virtual Private Network (VPN) Vendor Policy

-Vendor Responsibilities Regarding IIT VPN Access
+Vendor Responsibilities Regarding Illinois Tech VPN Access

 - Vendor employees will be assigned a VPN username and password.
 These usernames are not to be shared.

-Any user found to have violated this policy will be subject to loss of certain privileges or services, including but not necessarily limited to loss of VPN access.
+Any user found to have violated this policy will be subject to loss of certain privileges or services, including, but not necessarily limited to, loss of VPN access.